Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Conclusions

 \section{Conclusions}

-In this work we have identified SCN as the factor capable of inducing and controlling the critical slow-down of dynamics in the disordered molecular systems at finite temperatures.
+In this work we have identified SCN as the factor capable of inducing and controlling the critical slow-down of dynamics in disordered molecular systems at finite temperatures.
 The mechanism of this molecular arrest is analytically explained, i.e. the spectrum of the friction-response matrix is shown to act as the order parameter and the collective dissipation length is shown to diverge at the transition point.
 The theory is also identified as the simplified variant of MCT.
-As example, it is applied to the systems of hard spheres and ultra-soft particles.
-Our results contribute to the understanding of the role played by the spatial correlations in the physics of glass transition.
+The model might be seen as an effective, one component description of a binary mixture, reproducing a majority of disordered phases encountered in such systems.
+Our results contribute to the understanding of the role played by the spatial correlations in the physics of molecular arrest.
 They also suggest several further questions regarding the influence of such factors as: dimensionality, exact correlation functions, different types of interactions and non-equilibrium effects, which should be the matter of the future investigations.